soanvig/Beavero/README.md

 Whole custom configuration is handled by one file: `beavero_config.json`, which is a JSON file.

 Beavero doesn't require this file to exist - every module is prepared to work with its default configuration.
 However you **must to** define modules you want to use.
-Otherwise only static and vendor modules will be used.
+Otherwise no modules will be used.

 Sample configuration file can look like this:
 ```json